ankitects/faqs/src/frequently-asked-questions-about-fsrs.md

 Q7: Do I need 1000 reviews before I can optimize parameters?

 A7: That was the case in earlier versions of Anki.
-In the most recent version, the optimizer can be used with any number of reviews.
+In Anki 24.06.3 (and newer versions), the optimizer can be used with any number of reviews.